macleaidev3/main/README.md

   > Folder "Evaluation of Fundus Images" :- Inside this folder we have a python script named "Evaluating_ESRGAN_process_script.py" which is being used to evaluated the quality of the images between ORIGINAL IMAGES and ESRGAN IMAGES.
 In this script we have used a hybrid no-reference image-quality assessment (IQA) approach technique which is  based on Sharpness (Laplacian variance), Contrast (standard deviation), and Entropy, combined into a weighted relative quality score.

+This script saves a .csv file in which we have saved the metric of the evaluation between the ORIGINAL IMAGES and the ESRGAN IMAGES.
+In the .csv file the column name "Quality Change (%)" is the column which is being treated as the final score percentage of the quality improvement between the images.
+This column shows how much the quality of the images has improved after processing the original images with the ESRGAN model.